DavidRaab/website/content/posts/2023-11-20-seq-in-combination-of-io.md

 In one of my scripts I am already using my module.
 I created a script to faster create new test-files.
-From all files in that directory i needed to pick the filename with the highest number so far.
+From all files in that directory I needed to pick the filename with the highest number so far.

 So here is how i read all files from disk and only pick files matching pattern "%d-$title.t".
 Then i want the maximum.